tannercrocker/LethalLeagueModLoader/README.md

 ## How To / Instructions
+### What you need from the respoitory
+ 1. LLML.properties
+ 1. LethalLeaugeModLoader.jar

 ### Set up the LLML.properties file:
  1. Open with a text editor, and replace the paths that are there with the paths for your machine.
 (They are set for the windows default paths for Steam/LethalLeague)